james-garner-canonical/charmlibs-pathops/README.md

 # charmtech-charmlibs

-This monorepo hosts the source code for Charm Tech's Python package charm libraries, and the charm libraries documentation site. <!--- TODO: docs site link --->
+This monorepo hosts the source code for Charm Tech's Python package charm libraries.

-Currently the only library hosted here is charmlibs-pathops. <!--- TODO: PyPI link --->
+Currently the only library hosted here is [pathops](pathops/README.md).

 # Contributing